MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-LN06-1cat_simulation.md

 * Research question determines the alternative hypothesis.

-Example: A 2007 study published in the Behavioral Ecology and Sociobiology journal was titled “Why do blue-eyed men prefer blue-eyed women?”
-In this study, conducted in Norway, 114 volunteer heterosexual blue-eyed males rated the attractiveness of 120 pictures of females.
+Example for class discussion: A 2007 study published in the Behavioral Ecology and Sociobiology Journal was titled “Why do blue-eyed men prefer blue-eyed women?” [@laeng2007] In this study, conducted in Norway, 114 volunteer heterosexual blue-eyed males rated the attractiveness of 120 pictures of females.
 The researchers recorded which eye-color (blue, green, or brown) was rated the highest, on average.
 In the sample, 51 of the volunteers rated the blue-eyed women the most attractive.
 Do blue-eyed heterosexual men tend to find blue-eyed women the most attractive?

 Parameter of interest:

-\vspace{0.5in}
+\vspace{0.4in}

 Write the null and alternative hypotheses for the blue-eyed study: